intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/inference/README.md

 ```

 After installing the prerequisites and downloading the pretrained model, set the environment variables and for the `DATASET_DIR` use COCO raw dataset directory or tf_records file based on whether you run inference or accuracy scripts.
-Navigate to your model zoo directory and then run a [quickstart script](#quick-start-scripts) on either Linux or Windows.
+Navigate to your AI Reference Models directory and then run a [quickstart script](#quick-start-scripts) on either Linux or Windows.

 ### Run on Linux
 ```
-# cd to your model zoo directory
+# cd to your AI Reference Models directory
 cd models

 export PRETRAINED_MODEL=<path to the downloaded frozen graph>